Checklist for studying in the Netherlands

 Generally, international students are not required to take out health insurance in the Netherlands, because they are only temporary residents in the country.
 However, if you plan on getting a job and working alongside your course, then you will have to be covered by health insurance.

 If you are from the EU, EEA, or Switzerland, then you won’t have to take out and pay for Dutch health insurance.
 Instead, you need to apply for a (free) European Health Insurance Card, which will mean you can get free or discounted medical care throughout Europe.

 The government does offer a healthcare allowance to help people pay for their health insurance and healthcare.
-To be eligible for this allowance you have to come from the EU, earn less than a certain amount per year, and have assets of less than a certain amount.
-Find more information about healthcare allowance (zorgtoeslag).
+To be eligible for the healthcare allowance (zorgtoeslag) you have to come from the EU, earn less than a certain amount per year, and have assets of less than a certain amount.

 Set up a Dutch bank account